Eutropius (historian): Life

 The exact background and birthplace of Eutropius is disputed.
 Some scholars claim he was born in Burdigala (Bordeaux) and was a man of medicine.
-Others, however, most notably Harold W. Bird, have dismissed these claims as being highly unlikely.
+Others, most notably Harold W. Bird, have dismissed these claims as being highly unlikely.
 Eutropius has been referred to as 'Italian' in other sources and supposedly held estates in Asia.
 Aside from that, his name was Greek, making it unlikely he came from Gaul.
-Confusion about this has arisen due to the fact that Eutropius was a popular name in late antiquity.
-He was, however, almost certainly a pagan and remained one under the emperor Julian's Christian successors.
+Confusion about this has arisen because Eutropius was a popular name in late antiquity.
+Some believed him to have had Christian sympathies because in some manuscripts of his work he refers to Emperor Julian as an "excessive" persecutor of Christians, but this seems very unlikely.
+He was almost certainly a pagan and remained one under the emperor Julian's Christian successors.

 He served as the imperial secretary (magister memoriae) in Constantinople.
 He accompanied Julian the Apostate (r.
 361–363) on his expedition against the Sassanids in 363.
 He survived at least as late as the reign of the emperor Valens (364–378), to whom he dedicated his Summary of Roman History.
 Eutropius may have been the same Eutropius that was proconsul, or Governor of Asia from 371 to 372.
-He may have also been the Praetorian Prefect of the Illyrian Provinces from 380 to 381, as well possibly being a consul in 387.
+He may have also been the Praetorian Prefect of the Illyrian Provinces from 380 to 381, as well as possibly being a consul in 387.